LychaginTeam/feslib/README.md

 `MSLVMix_expl` -- example for MSLV equation model.

-'VdWMix_example' -- example of calculating mixtures using the Van der Waals equation.
+`VdWMix_example` -- example of calculating mixtures using the Van der Waals equation.

 ## How to install and run
 If you would like to modify the source code, download the feslib repository and install using pip (or pip3 depending on your installation).